 The Board has three standing committees: the Audit Committee, the Compensation Committee and the Nominating Committee.
-As part of the Board's efforts to address succession planning and also in connection with the appointment of new independent directors in 2023, the Board restructured its committee composition.
-The Nominating Committee, in conjunction with the Board, will continue to evaluate committee composition to enhance the overall governance function of the Board of Directors.
+The Nominating Committee, in conjunction with the Board, regularly evaluates committee composition to enhance the overall governance function of the Board of Directors and to address succession planning needs.
 The following chart sets forth the directors who currently serve as members of each of the Board committees as of the date of this proxy statement.

 Directors Audit Committee Compensation Committee Nominating Committee

-Thomas Furey X X
+Thomas Furey X Χ

 John Lowe

 Ravi Mallela X

+Lisa Oleson X

 Nicholas Peters С Χ

 H. Sanford Riley

-Marc Sheinbaum С Χ X
+Marc Sheinbaum С Χ Χ

-Valerie Soranno Keating Х Χ С
+Valerie Soranno Keating X Χ С